-Missouri Region Junior Science, Engineering and Humanities Symposium
+Missouri Junior Science and Engineering for Humanity Symposium

-This program recognizes the role of humanities at all levels of exploration.
+This program recognizes the human condition at all levels of exploration.
 Submitted research papers will be evaluated with an underlying precept…that the best research and applied solutions reflect an understanding of and an attempt to enrich, at some basic level, the human experience.

-The next Missouri Symposium, scheduled for March 14-15, 2014, is one of forty-eight regional symposia held at universities nationwide.
-Winners of the regional event proceed to the National JSHS program (www.jshs.org) which will be held in May of 2014.
+The Missouri Symposium is one of forty-eight regional symposia held at universities nationwide.
+Winners of the regional event proceed to the National JSHS program (www.jshs.org) which occurs in late spring.